 We have expanded our research and development activities to include development of potential drug candidates for indications other than pain, such as metastatic melanoma and hemophilia.
-We are conducting a Phase I clinical trial of our drug candidate in metastatic melanoma.
 We have no history of developing metastatic melanoma or hemophilia drug candidates or manufacturing radiopharmaceuticals.
 We do not know whether any of our planned clinical trials in metastatic melanoma or hemophilia will result in marketable products.
 We do not anticipate that any drug candidates in these areas will reach the market for at least several years, if at all.